An

 grab a bit of inspiration from it.
 That's the beauty of music.

-fave parts of it and why?
+are your fave parts of it and why?

 Phil: As visual a band as we are, it was the obvious next step to include